RomanVPX/starless-c/README.md

 * **Blending Modes:** The blending for the accretion disk has been revised for more standard alpha blending (Porter-Duff "over" operator).
 The original blending behavior can be enabled via a compile-time define for comparison.
 * **Disk Alpha Calculation:** The method for calculating disk alpha in Blackbody mode has been refined for better control over edge falloff.
 The original behavior can also be enabled via a define.
 * **PNG Metadata:** The rendered PNG images now embed configuration parameters used for the render.
+* **Airy Bloom Optimization:** Replaced the O(N*R^2) spatial convolution with an O(N log N) FFT-based approach.
+The Optical Transfer Function (OTF) for the ideal circular aperture is calculated directly in the frequency domain, providing massive speedups for large kernels.
+The original behavior can also be enabled via a define.

 **New Rendering Features:**